 3. Social Programs

-Randomized trials were introduced to government sponsored social experiments between 1960 and 1990.
-Rather than small-scale experiments conducted on plants and animals, these new social experiments were significantly larger in scale and focused on people as the subjects of interest.
-The idea of conducting social policy experiments grew out of a 1960s debate over the merits of the welfare system.
-The model of social experimentation was later applied both in Europe and the United States to evaluate other programs such as electricity pricing schemes, employment programs, and housing allowances.
-Since then social experiments have been used across disciplines and in a variety of settings around the world to guide policy decisions.3
+Randomized trials were introduced to government-sponsored social evaluations between 1960 and 1990.
+Rather than small-scale studies conducted on plants and animals, these new social evaluations were significantly larger in scale and focused on people as the subjects of interest.
+The idea of conducting social policy evaluations grew out of a 1960s debate over the merits of the welfare system.
+The model was later applied both in Europe and the United States to evaluate other programs such as electricity pricing schemes, employment programs, and housing allowances.
+Since then, similar types of evaluations have been used across disciplines and in a variety of settings around the world to guide policy decisions.
+3

 1 Thomas, Duncan P. Sailors, Scurvy and Science.
 Journal of the Royal Society of Medicine.
 90 (1997).